broomburgo/facile-it.github.io/content/blog/eng/is-it-all-the-fault-of-php-opcache.md

 {{< youtube ukp9XRTjH_s >}}

 Actually, something went wrong.
 We are experiencing the previous behavior.
-So, our reasoning is missing something and it isn't all the fault of OPCache.
+Ergo, our reasoning is missing something and it isn't all the fault of OPCache.

 # realpath_cache: the true culprit

 When we use `include/require` functions or when we use autoload on PHP we need to think immediately to **realpath_cache**.
 Realpath_cache is a PHP feature that allows to cache files and folders path resolution to minimize time-consuming disk lookups and to improve performances.
 This is very useful when we work with many vendors or frameworks like for example Symfony, Zend or Laravel because they use a huge number of files.

 The path cache mechanism was introduced in PHP 5.1.0.
 At the moment the official docs is not mentioning or explaining realpath_cache except for the functions `realpath_cache_get()`, `realpath_cache_size()`, `clearstatcache()` and the `php.ini` parameters `realpath_cache_size` and `realpath_cache_ttl`.

 On the web, the only one reference is an [old post](http://jpauli.github.io/2014/06/30/realpath-cache.html) written by **Julien Pauli** on 2014.
 In his post Pauli, a well-known PHP contributor, explains how PHP resolves a path behind the scenes.

 When we access to a file in PHP, it tries to resolve the file path using a Unix system call called `stat()`.
 Stat returns file attributes (for example file system permission, filename extensions, and other metadata) about an **inode**.
 In the Unix world, an inode is a data structure used to describe a file system object such as a file or a directory.
 PHP puts the result of the system call in a data structure called `realpath_cache_bucket` excluding permissions, owners, etc. So if we retry to access to the same file the lookup on the bucket will avoid having a new heavy system call.
 In order to deepen the knowledge, I suggest reading the PHP source code [here](https://github.com/php/php-src/blob/php-7.0.0/Zend/zend_virtual_cwd.c).

-The function realpath_cache_get was introduced with PHP 5.3.2 and it allows to get an array of all the real path cache entries.
+The function `realpath_cache_get` was introduced with PHP 5.3.2 and it allows to get an array of all the real path cache entries.
 Each element of the array has as key the resolved path and as value, an array of data like `key`, `is_dir`, `realpath`, `expires`.

 The following array is the output of `print_r(realpath_cache_get());` on our Docker test environment.

 ```PHP
 Array